-If you like football then specialising in the lower leagues and focussing on smaller teams may be a great way to find some winning bets.
+If you like football then specialising in the lower leagues and focussing on smaller teams may be a great way to find some value bets.
 When it comes to the Premier League, Champions League and other hugely popular competitions, the leading bookmakers usually have every angle covered.
 However, they are less thorough and less well-researched when it comes to the likes of League Two, under 19s football and games taking place in less popular leagues in countries like Slovakia or Cyprus.
 If you make these areas your speciality, noting when the bookies are out of line will be far easier.

 Focus on Lesser Sports

 It is hardly surprising, given the history of gambling on the island, that nowadays the UK online betting market is very much dominated by football and horse racing.
-Consequently, this is where the bookies spend the most time and money in making sure their odds are correct and they generally don’t offer anything in the way of real value.
+Consequently, this is where the bookies spend the most time in making sure their odds are correct and they generally don’t offer anything in the way of real value.

 However, when it comes to cycling, Alpine sports, handball and MMA, plus all the other niche sports and events they cover, they are far more likely to make pricing errors.
-Actually, some of the easiest sports to win on are the ones you might know very little about.
+Actually, some of the easiest sports to bet on are the ones you might know very little about.
 However, this should by no means discourage you from becoming a pro in this sport.
 Thus, becoming part of the few eagle-eyed fans of those sports will give you a real chance to find some good bets.

 Sometimes a particular bookie will have a blind spot where they consistently get the prices wrong.
 Over time market forces – by which we mean canny punters who hammer them on their out-of-line odds – will ensure that the bookies correct these.
 But until they do, you may be able to find a nice seam of great bets at inflated odds.